ryan-nanson/twitter-bots/README.md

 ## What bots are included?

+### drawReplyUserBot.py
+A Twitter bot which draws and tweets any user's profile picture after they have replied with a tweet containing the string "draw me" in it.
+Makes use of `drawImage.py` in the `resources` directory

 ### drawBot
-A bot that will create and tweet a hand drawn image of your profile picture.
+A bot that will create and tweet a hand drawn image of your own profile picture.

 ### motivationBot
-A bot to tweet the day of the week, a given quote and a gif.
+A bot to tweet the day of the week using the `time` module, a given quote and the gif `thankYou.gif` located in the `resources` directory.

 ### dailyBot
-A bot to favourite all tweets, retweet half and follow some tweets/users based on a given filter.
+A bot to favourite all tweets, retweet half and follow some tweets/users based on a given filter ("#100DaysOfCode" by default).

 ### followBot
 A twitter bot which follows everyone who follows me who I don't currently follow.